TuumPHP/Http/README.md

 Tuum/Respond
 =========

-Tuum/Respond is a framework independent helpers and responders for PSR-7 Http/Message.
+Tuum/Respond is a framework independent helpers and responders for composing a PSR-7 response object.
+Helps to build Post-Redirect-Get pattern and similar responses.

-*   Still an Alpha Release.
+### License

+*	MIT license

+### PSR

 *   PSR-1, PSR-2, and PSR-4.

-### License

-MIT license

 ### Installation and samples